romanodev/OpenBTE/docs/source/Material.rst

    Phono3py2OpenBTE POSCAR-unitcell 8 8 8

-Note that ``rta.h5`` is also created in the case you want to use a RTA model.
+Note that ``rta.npz`` is also created in the case you want to use a RTA model.

 Conversion from other collision matrix definitions
 ##################################################